In this unit sample as you learn sign language online, you will learn about the five sign parameters.

 The fifth element, non-manual markers, has only recently been included with this list.

 American Sign Language is a very expressive language and understanding these elements will give you a better understanding of how signs are made and what makes them different.

 Parameter #1: Handshape

 All signs are formed using a specific handshape.
-Below are some common handshapes used in American Sign Language.
+In addition to the handshapes of the manual alphabet and numbers, below are some other common handshapes used in American Sign Language.
 It is important to know the names of these handshapes because ASL classes, dictionaries, and instructors use these terms to describe how to create signs.
 Changing the handshape of a sign changes the meaning of a sign, so it is important to know how to accurately form these handshapes.

 Parameter #2: Movement

 The movement of a sign is the action that is used to create the sign.
 The movement can be in a circle, up and down, forward or backward, etc. If you change the movement of a sign, you can change the meaning of a sign.

 For example, for the sign “chair,” you move your dominant hand up and down twice and for the sign “sit,” you move your dominant down once.
 A simple change of movement changes the meaning of that sign.